koterevma/mon-web/README.md

 # mon-web

-To install and run use
+Requirements:
+`python3 python3-venv python3-pip`

+Install on *nix
 ```
-pip install -r requirements.txt
+make install
-python main.py
 ```

+---

+### To run use
+`python3 main.py`
+It will start debug server